 E.T. the Extra Terrestrial (1982)

-That small alien dude still has audiences weeping for hours even though it’s 16 years since it hit the silver screen!
+That small alien dude still has audiences weeping for hours even though it’s been 37 YEARS since it hit the silver screen!
 (For those of us who saw it at the cinema when it was released, this is news that makes us feel ancient).
 E.T. is the tale of an ugly but cute alien who is abandoned on earth by his alien cronies, and subsequently adopted by a young lad with a big bag of M&Ms. The story is immeasurably heartwarming as well as ridiculously sad.
 All E.T. ever wanted to do was phone home and look where it got him.
 We’re still in hope that one day our BMX will fly…

 My Neighbour Totoro (1988)